mano8/kalliope_neuron_ambient_sound/README.md

         state: "on"
 ```

-Start a song on music directory randomly
+Start a song on music directory randomly (change type to select other folder)
 ```yml
 - name: "music-random"
   signals: